-Adjunct and Special Member graduate faculty appointments must be renewed.
-If you would like to have an off campus scientist as a member of your advisor committee, please check with the BISI Office to see if they have a current appointment.
-If they do not, the procedure for nominating off campus scientists to the Graduate Faculty is done one time per semester; it is suggested that you obtain graduate faculty membership for your off campus committee members at the time of your qualifying exam.
+Membership in the Graduate Faculty for all non-tenure track individuals must be renewed every 2 - 5 years.
+If you would like to have an off-campus scientist as a member of your advisor committee, please check with the BISI Office to see if they have a current appointment.
+If they do not, the procedure for nominating off campus scientists to the Graduate Faculty is done once per semester in October and April.
+We advise that you obtain graduate faculty membership for any off-campus or professional track committee members the semester following your qualifying exam.

 Once you have chosen your advisory committee, please file the appropriate form (found in the Appendix, here) in the BISI Office.
-If you need assistance with determining if your committee meets the program or University policies, please contact the Associate Director.
+If you need assistance with determining if your committee meets the program or University policies, please contact the Program Coordinator.